 Anny Woodvine's family has worked at the ironworks for as long as she can remember.
-The brightest child in her road and the first in her family to learn to read, Anny has big dreams.
+The brightest child in her road, Anny has big dreams.
 So, when she is asked to run messages for the King family, she grabs the opportunity with both hands.

 Margaret King is surrounded by privilege and wealth.
 But behind closed doors, nothing is what it seems.
 When Anny arrives, Margaret finds her first ally and friend.
 Together they plan to change their lives.